-Data assimilation and stochastic modelling for protein aggregation
+Data assimilation and stochastic modeling for protein aggregation

 Estimating reaction rates and size distributions of protein polymers is an important step for understanding the mechanisms of protein misfolding and aggregation (see also axis 5).
-In [52], we settled a framework problem when the experimental measurements consist in the time-dynamics of a moment of the population.
+In [63], we settled a framework problem when the experimental measurements consist in the time-dynamics of a moment of the population.

-To model the intrinsic variability among experimental curves in aggregation kinetics - an important and poorly understood phenomenon - Sarah Eugène's Ph.D, co-supervised by P. Robert [89], was devoted to the stochastic modelling and analysis of protein aggregation, compared both with the deterministic approach traditionnally developed in Mamba [122] and with experiments.
+To model the intrinsic variability among experimental curves in aggregation kinetics - an important and poorly understood phenomenon - Sarah Eugène's Ph.D, co-supervised by P. Robert [99], was devoted to the stochastic modeling and analysis of protein aggregation, compared both with the deterministic approach traditionally developed in Mamba [137] and with experiments.